morganm94/Food-Identifier/README.md

 ### Customizing 'imagenet.py'

-This repository contains a modified script of the original [imagenet.py](https://github.com/dusty-nv/jetson-inference/blob/master/python/examples/imagenet.py) example.
+This repository contains a [modified script](https://github.com/oliver-almaraz/food_container_identifier/blob/main/food_container_identifier.py) of the original [imagenet.py](https://github.com/dusty-nv/jetson-inference/blob/master/python/examples/imagenet.py) example.
 Basically, we need to import, initialize and configure the **pyttsx3** Python3 library.
 Since we won't need the visual feedback and we are low on system resources, I opted to comment out the code related to it.
 The script is simple and generic enough for being useful as **a starting point for a lot of accessibility projects**.
+Please take a look at the [Python script](https://github.com/oliver-almaraz/food_container_identifier/blob/main/food_container_identifier.py) even if you are not a programmer, and try to understand what's going on.

 ## That's it!
 Test your model with our new script, passing the exact same arguments you would pass to *imagenet.py*: